 at Nickel Brook Brewing Co.

-After plenty of research, taste-testing and traveling across North America, the team decided to dive head-first into brewing the best funk and sour beers possible.
+After plenty of research, taste-testing and traveling across North America, the team decided to dive head-first into brewing the best Funk and Sour beers possible.
 Experimenting with new strains of yeast and bacteria, our brewing team has converted the old Better Bitters facility into the Funk Lab, a brewery completely dedicated to small-batch funk and sour beers.
 By eliminating the possibility of cross-contamination with our core and seasonal brands, our Funk Master and his team are free to try things few other breweries can.
-Raspbery Uber Berlinerweisse, Ceres Cucumber-Lime Gose, Inquiry Brett Saison, Uncommon Element Brett Pale Ale and Cuvée Reserve Ales: these are beers you can’t make just anywhere, and we’re making them all right here.
+Raspbery Uber Berlinerweisse, Cucumber-Lime Gose, Inquiry Brett Saison, Uncommon Element Brett Pale Ale and Cuvée Reserve Ales: these are beers you cannot make just anywhere, and we’re making them all right here.

 What makes a beer sour or funky?

 Historically, all beer was slightly sour or funky.
 Before modern scientific methods, beer became funky when wild bacteria found its way into open-air fermentation tanks.
 Over time, brewers and scientists worked to isolate the good microbes from the not-so-good ones, and traditional brewer’s yeasts were isolated, reducing wild ales to a small corner of the brewing world.
 Traditional techniques persisted in parts of the world, such as France and Belgium, where Lambics and Geuzes continue to sit atop the beer pantheon.
 With the rise of craft beer in North America in the 80s and 90s, brewers began searching the history books for lost and forgotten styles, and it is there they discovered wild ales.
 Brewers and yeast labs continue to isolate wild yeast and bacteria found on fruit, in barrels, or floating in the very air we breathe, for use in exciting new beers.